Use of fyke nets

 Population models can provide abundance estimates that are relatively precise and unbiased as long as samples are large enough to support effective model selection (e.g. McKelvey and Pearson 2001 and references cited therein).
 They require mark-recapture data obtained through studies in which animals are uniquely marked.
 Both Jolly-Seber modelling (Grant and Carrick 1978) and Cormack-Jolly-Seber modelling (Bino et al. 2015) have been successfully applied to data obtained from a relatively large platypus population where annual netting occurred regularly for many years.
 However, use of the Cormack-Jolly-Seber model for sparser data sets may not be appropriate due to the need to estimate a large number of occasion-specific capture and survival parameters and – though Jolly-Seber modelling is more forgiving in this respect – its reliability is still limited by the frequency of recaptures (Huggins et al. 2018).

 Alternatively, Huggins et al. (2018) extended Chao’s sparse data estimator to model open populations and then tested the method by applying it to mark-recapture data for a small (albeit closed) stream-dwelling platypus population.
 The new estimator was found to be prone to negative bias (so best interpreted as a lower limit to population size) and sensitive to population variation over a time scale corresponding to three consecutive sampling periods (so, to be appropriately applied, the population of interest should be relatively stable over such a time frame).
-In practice, the sparseness of the information available to the platypus model weighed on the reliability of annual population estimates (with 95% confidence intervals typically ranging from about 7 to 35 individuals).
+In practice, the sparseness of the information available to the platypus model weighed on the precision of annual population estimates (with 95% confidence intervals typically ranging from about 7 to 35 individuals).
 As a matter of good practice, we therefore recommend that 95% confidence intervals should routinely be reported alongside mean estimates of platypus population size or abundance whenever these are generated through statistical modelling.

 Recommended guidelines for designing live-trapping studies